BEST RIM BRAKE UPGRADE WHEELS

 For a performance comparison of what matters most in choosing between alloy, value-carbon, and performance-carbon wheels, go here.

 At over US$2000/€2000/£2000 for a top performance-carbon wheelset, you need to first ask yourself whether you are so committed to your current rim brake bike to spend good money on wheels that you very likely won’t be able to transfer to your next new bike.

 If you do want to buy a new performance-carbon rim brake wheelset, know that your choices are limited.
-Many of the best wheelmakers including Zipp, Bontrager, and Roval no longer make this category of wheels.
-Others like DT Swiss don’t distribute them in some major markets like North America and may not make them much longer for any customers.
+Many of the best wheelmakers including Bontrager and Roval no longer make this category of wheels and ENVE will stop making them in 2022.
+Others that still do like Campagnolo and DT Swiss don’t distribute them widely in some major geographical markets.

 WHAT YOU NEED TO KNOW